RallySoftware-cookbooks/datomic/README.md

 * creates a symlink for datomic
 * create a runit service for datomic (datomic-service)

+###download
+* creates a datomic user
+* Downloads and extracts the datomic zip
+* creates a symlink for datomic

 ## License
 Copyright (C) 2013 Rally Software Development Corp